 Common questions

-Q: What about meetings between just two committee members?
+Q: Does the Sunshine Law reach communications between just two committee members?

-A: The Sunshine Law applies to any gathering of "two or more members" of the same board where matters that may foreseeably come before the board are discussed.
-Two-person discussions about candidates count.
+A: The AG describes the Sunshine Law as applying to "any gathering of two or more members of the same board to discuss any matter that might foreseeably come to that board for action."

 Q: Can the committee use a search firm at all?